The Pianist’s Guide to Dance Accompaniment

 A typical day will feature instructor presentation of techniques/tools to enhance dance accompaniment music, participants demonstrating their work in class, detailed comments by the instructor and feedback from other students, small group activities, and practice time.
 Assignments will include a variety of activities such as listening, arranging, practicing improvisation at the piano, and some composition.
 Participants will perform (with dancers) in a group concert at the end of the week.

-No previous improvisation experience is required, but participants should be able to sightread or easily learn Classical sonatinas and Chopin waltzes, and should have some knowledge of keyboard harmony.
+No previous improvisation experience is required, but participants should be able to sightread or easily learn Classical sonatinas and Chopin waltzes and should have some knowledge of keyboard harmony.

 This institute is designed for late-intermediate to advanced-level pianists (collegiate and adult, age 18+).
 No audition is required; admission is by résumé review only (use this template if you need help putting a résumé together).
 To apply, contact Dr. Arahata at Yoshiko.arahata@rochester.edu; include your music résumé with your message.
-Registration deadline: May 1, 2024.

-Faculty recital: Monday, July 22 at 7:30 p.m. in Hatch Recital Hall
+Faculty Recital: Monday, July 28 at 7:30 PM

-Participant Showcase: Friday afternoon, July 26 (exact time TBA) with artists from Nazareth College’s Department of Theatre and Dance
+Participant Showcase: Friday afternoon, August 1st (exact time TBA) with artists from Nazareth College’s Department of Theatre and Dance

 Professional Development Hours: 30